teraspora/fractagons/README.md

   (x, y) -> (x cos y, x sin y).

-  A plethora of parameters may have their values tweaked by typing a key, so for example the parameter w is incremented by typing "W" and decremented by typing "w", and the "swap-xy" flag is toggled with a "?".
+  A plethora of parameters may have their values tweaked by typing a key, so for example the parameter t is incremented by typing "T" and decremented by typing "t", and the "swap-xy" flag is toggled with a "?".

   The Quil fun-mode update-draw loop enables me to pass around the program state, in the form of a map of keywords to integer, real or boolean values, from function to function.
 Changes are made to the state by typing a key which creates a new state with the appropriate parameter's value modified.
-  In this documentation, flags/parameters of the state map  are referred to by their keys, with or without the leading colon.
+  In this documentation, flags/parameters of the state map  are referred to by their keyword keys, with or without the leading colon.

   The current state of the image may be saved at any time by hitting "s".
 It is saved as a .png file in a subdirectory of the current directory (where the program is run from)